 Nausea and vomiting are defense mechanisms against toxin ingestion, but they are also distressing side effects associated with some medications like chemotherapeutics.
 Since the introduction of antiemetics like 5-HT3 antagonists, together with the corticoid dexamethasone and aprepitant (a neurokinin 1 receptor antagonist), chemotherapy-induced nausea and vomiting (CINV) has been better controlled.
-However, these drugs are not as effective in the treatment of nausea as in that of emesis [for review see 21].
-Traditionally, cannabinoids have been used for the treatment of nausea and vomiting and they are specially indicated in case of failure in response to other treatments [44].
-Cannabinoids have also been effective in animal models subjected to emetic stimuli: drugs, radiation and motion [4,6,21].
+However, these drugs are not as effective in the treatment of nausea as in that of emesis [for review see 23].
+Traditionally, cannabinoids have been used for the treatment of nausea and vomiting and they are specially indicated in case of failure in response to other treatments [46].
+In species capable of vomiting (ferrets, least shrews, Cryptotis parva; house musk shrews, Suncus murinus...), cannabinoids have also been able to prevent the effect of different emetic stimuli: drugs (cisplatin, morphine, rimonabant, LiCl..), radiation and motion [for review, see 4, 6, 23 and Rock, & parker, 2016).
+In these animal models, AEA and 2-AG reduced emesis; but also inhibitors of FAAH (URB597) or MGL (JZL184) were able to reduce nausea and emesis without causing the typical cannabinoid agonist-induced central side effects (6; Van Sickle et al., 2005; Sticht et al., 2012; Rock et al., 2012).
+In ferrets, the gold standard in the development of new antiemetic drugs, different CB1 and CB2 agonists (natural and synthethic) and TRPV1 agonists have been demonstrated to exert antiemetic effect (Van Sickle, 2005; Van Sickle, 2003; Van Sickle 2001).

-The development of new antiemetic therapies has the problem that rodents, the most commonly used laboratory animals, lack the reflex of vomiting.
+Rodents, the most commonly used laboratory animals, lack the reflex of vomiting.
 In these animals, it is necessary to use other markers of nausea and emesis.
-There are two possibilities to overcome this technical problem.
-First, conditioned taste avoidance and conditioned gaping can be assessed [45]: thus, after pairing a novel flavored solution with the emetic stimuli (which induce malaise), rats not only avoid consumption of the flavored solution, they also display conditioned gaping reactions (the wide opening of the mouth) [46].
-Changes in facial expression have also been proposed recently as a marker of nausea because the time-course of changes in facial expression was similar to clinical evidence of cisplatin-induced nausea in humans [47].
-Second, pica, which is the consumption of non-nutritive substances (e.g., kaolin clay) in response to nausea-inducing agents, and gastric distension, temporally related with pica in rodents, can be used [48, 49].
+There are different markers that can be assessed to overcome this technical problem, namely conditioned taste avoidance and conditioned gaping, changes in facial expression, pica and gastric distension.
+After pairing a novel flavored solution with the emetic stimuli (which induce malaise), rats not only avoid consumption of the flavored solution (conditioned taste avoidance), they also display conditioned gaping reactions (the wide opening of the mouth) [47, 48].
+Changes in facial expression have also been proposed recently as a marker of nausea because the time-course of changes in facial expression was similar to clinical evidence of cisplatin-induced nausea in humans [49].
+Pica, which is the consumption of non-nutritive substances (e.g., kaolin clay) in response to nausea-inducing agents, and gastric distension, temporally related with pica in rodents, can also be used [50, 51].

-Cannabinoids reduced taste avoidance and gaping in rats, but not pica or delayed gastric emptying [review in 21].
-Although cannabinoids are used in humans to prevent chemotherapy-induced nausea and vomiting (CINV), the synthetic cannabinoid WIN was not able to reduce pica, anorexia or delayed gastric emptying induced by cisplatin in rats [50,51].
-Moreover, small intestinal transit was further delayed [50].
+Cannabinoids reduced taste avoidance and gaping in rats, but not pica or delayed gastric emptying [review in 23].
+Although cannabinoids are used in humans to prevent CINV, the synthetic cannabinoid WIN was not able to reduce pica, anorexia or delayed gastric emptying induced by cisplatin in rats [52,53].
+Moreover, small intestinal transit was further delayed [52].
 The effect of WIN on gastric motor dysfunction induced by cisplatin (the most emetogenic antitumoral drug) in the rat is illustrated in figure 2A.
 On the other hand, the alterations induced by vincristine on gastric emptying were at least partially prevented by the CB1 antagonist, AM251.
-However, AM251 was more effective to block vincristine-induced constipation and partalytic ileus.
-Thus, constipation and paralytic ileus and, to a lesser extent, gastric dysmotility induced by this antineoplastic drug may be, at least partly, associated to an activation of the ECS [52].
+However, AM251 was more effective to block vincristine-induced constipation and paralytic ileus.
+Thus, constipation and paralytic ileus and, to a lesser extent, gastric dysmotility induced by this antineoplastic drug may be, at least partly, associated with an activation of the ECS [54].